moorepants/dissertation/eom.rst

 four mass centers, :math:`d_o,c_o,e_o,f_o`, and the two points fixed on the wheels which are instantaneously in contact with the ground, :math:`d_n,f_n`\
 [#wheelcontact]_.

-.. todo:: Have Mont read this footnote once again.

 The mass center of the rear wheel, :math:`d_o`, is assumed to be at the center of the wheel and is located by